rayanfam/rayanfam.github.io/_posts/2018-12-16-hypervisor-from-scratch-part-5.md

     - Checking VMCS layout
 - **VM-Exit Handler**
     - Resume to next instruction
-- **VMRESUME**
+- **VMRESUME Instruction**
 - **Let's Test it!**
 - **Conclusion**
 - **References**

 ## **Overview**

-Most of this topic is derived from **Chapter 24 – (VIRTUAL MACHINE CONTROL STRUCTURES) & Chapter 26** – (**VM ENTRIES**) available at Intel 64 and IA-32 architectures software developer's manual combined volumes 3.
-Of course, you can also read the manual for more information.
+Most of this topic is derived from **Chapter 24 – (VIRTUAL MACHINE CONTROL STRUCTURES) & Chapter 26** – (**VM ENTRIES**) available at Intel 64 and IA-32 architectures software developer's manual (Intel SDM) combined volumes 3.

 This part is highly inspired by [Hypervisor For Beginner](https://github.com/rohaaan/hypervisor-for-beginners).

-Before reading the rest of this part, make sure to read the [previous parts](https://rayanfam.com/tutorials/) as it gives you the necessary knowledge to understand the rest of this topic thoroughly.
+Before reading the rest of this part, make sure to read the [previous parts](https://rayanfam.com/tutorials) as it gives you the necessary knowledge to understand the rest of this topic thoroughly.

 The full source code of this tutorial is available on GitHub :